 What are the most important nutrients for my puppy?

 Providing your dog with a nutritious diet is important at all stages, but it’s essential during the early years of a puppy’s life.
-Puppies grow very quickly – in the space of a year or two, they are comparable with a human 15 years of age.
+Puppies grow very quickly – their growth in the space of a year or two is comparable with how much a 15 year old human has grown.

-Nutrient-rich puppy foods contain high levels of docosahexaenoic acid (commonly known as DHA) and omega-3 fatty acids.
+Nutrient-rich puppy foods contain high levels of docosahexaenoic acid (commonly known as DHA), which is an omega-3 fatty acid.
 Puppies with high levels of DHA in their diet benefit from enhanced brain, muscle and vision development.
 In fact, the link between a DHA-rich diet and smarter, more trainable puppies has been scientifically proven.

 What puppy factors should I consider?